-This shop has been compensated.
+This sheet pan meal post has been compensated.
 All opinions are mine alone.

 Growing up, my mom would always make the best smoked sausage.
 Every one of us loved nights when it was on the menu.
 I remember her carefully turning each piece of cut smoked sausage in the pan and the delicious smell that filled the house.
 Funny how little things like that can make such great memories!

 My husband is a smoked sausage lover, so I always keep some in the fridge for nights when we want a delicious meal with minimum prep work.
 Then I discovered something.
 The boys LOVE helping me in the kitchen and cutting smoked sausage and veggies with a butter knife is pretty fun and easy for them.
 And so the Smoked Sausage Sheet Pan Meal began.
 They help which makes it fun for all of us and the result is a delicious meal that we all love.

 Fresh veggies are a must for the sheet pan meal as they complement Eckrich Smoked Sausage so well!
 Our favorites include cherry tomatoes, in many colors, red potatoes, bell peppers, zucchini, and fresh banana peppers that are from our garden.
 Eckrich smoked sausage is naturally hardwood smoked for the true smokehouse taste.
 The flavor is so good!